Keshiiika/sementic_segmentation_drone_images/README.md

 - *Output Layer*: The final layer uses a 1x1 convolution with softmax activation to produce the segmentation mask with the desired number of classes.

 The model architecture can be customized by modifying the number of filters and layers in the build_unet function.

-## Data Preprocessing

-The dataset is preprocessed using the augment_data function, which performs data augmentation techniques such as random cropping, horizontal flipping, and vertical flipping.
-The preprocessed images and masks are stored in the ./new_data directory.

 ## Training